 [CX] The radix character shall be as defined in the current locale (category LC_NUMERIC).
 In the POSIX locale, or in a locale where the radix character is not defined, the radix character shall default to a <period> ( '.' ).

-In other than the C [CX] or POSIX locale, additional locale-specific subject sequence forms may be accepted.
+In other than the C [CX] or POSIX locales, other implementation-defined subject sequences may be accepted.

 If the subject sequence is empty or does not have the expected form, no conversion shall be performed; the value of nptr shall be stored in the object pointed to by endptr, provided that endptr is not a null pointer.

 These functions shall not change the setting of errno if successful.

 Since 0 is returned on error and is also a valid return on success, an application wishing to check for error situations should set errno to 0, then call wcstod(), wcstof(), or wcstold(), then check errno.

 Upon successful completion, these functions shall return the converted value.
 If no conversion could be performed, 0 shall be returned [CX] and errno may be set to [EINVAL].